JialuChenChina/ASP-adaptive/README.md

 # ASP-adaptive

-This repo is Pytorch implemention of TNNLS as described in the paper: “Unifying Attribute and Structure Preservation for Enhanced Graph Contrastive Learning”.
+This repo is Pytorch implemention of “Unifying Attribute and Structure Preservation for Enhanced Graph Contrastive Learning”.

 ## Files
 ```